gokulbeeshman/ultimate-comics-scraper/README.md

 ### Why I'm making this:

 I've found several webcomic scraper on the internet - but  **not even a single one was usable** - they just dumped images, didn't account for timeouts or have any error handling.
 Most of them would crash halfway and were extremely slow.
+Worse, there wasn't any good way for browsing the comics.
+Valuable extra jokes like XKCD's alt text were lost.

 ### Usage instructions: